codingpeasant/blocace/docs/README.md

 The response includes the following system fields: `_id` (transaction ID), `_blockId`, `_source`, `_timestamp` and `_signature`.

 ### Verify a document
-__Blocase__ maintains a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) for each block.
+__Blocace__ maintains a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) for each block.
 The client is able to use the tree to verify if a document is included in a block and also its integrity in a trustless environment.

 ```javascript
 axios.request({